dwyl/learn-to-send-email-via-google-script-html-no-server/README.md

 4. _Why is the webpage not successfully submitting the form?_

 - Check your Javascript console logs.
 There could be an error while reading in the Javascript we have provided.
 There could be errors while submitting the form.
-It is required that your form have an ID of `gform`, and also a `data-email` attribute if you have not set the `TO_ADDRESS` variable inside the Google Script file.
+It is required that your form have a class of `gform`, and also a `data-email` attribute if you have not set the `TO_ADDRESS` variable inside the Google Script file.
 Furthermore, the provided Javascript code also expects to see an email form element which it uses to check, a warning message for that element when an improper email is submitted, and then a `thank-you` div as well, which is shown after a form is successfully submitted.
 Please ensure that all of these HTML elements are in your form.
 See the sample file for code you can copy and paste.
 When you have all of these elements and a proper form set up, you should not see any error messages in your Javascript console when you hit submit.

 5. _The webpage is saying my data was submitted, but why isn't my data being saved or sent to me?_

 - When you copied the spreadsheet and published the Google Script, did you set the permissions to "Anyone, even Anonymous"?
 This is required for the form to work, since anyone on the internet can hit send to give you their data.
 Be sure that you have deployed the proper version of the script and used "Manage versions..." when making changes.

-6. _How can I upload files?_
+6. _How do I change the emails this script sends?_

-- Unfortunately, this feature is not currently supported at this time.
-It may be possible to tap into the Google Drive API via the Google Script, to save files that were uploaded.
-We would encourage anyone who has a working example to submit a PR or post an issue with how they solved this.
+- You can tweak the Google Script on the server to send emails to anyone and in whatever format you wish.
+This could be used to send a confirmation email to those contacting you, but we have not added this feature to this tutorial to avoid potential spamming.
+The sender of the email will always be the Google account you use to create the form/script, however.
+Further details on how to customize the email can be found in [the `MailApp` API](https://developers.google.com/apps-script/reference/mail/mail-app).
+You can instead use [the `GmailApp` API](https://developers.google.com/apps-script/reference/gmail/) which may be more flexible for certain use-cases.

 7. _Is this secure?
 Can I use it for sensitive data?_